 The vehicle and track

 The vehicle is battery-powered, eliminating the need for overhead wires.
-It has an innovative turning system allowing it to handle 15m radius curves, meaning it can be installed in tight corners in the existing highway, and the Council intends it to operate it at a high frequency to provide a turn-up and go service.
+It features an innovative turning system, enabling it to handle 15m radius curves.
+This allows for installation in tight corners within the existing highway.
+The Council intends for it to operate at a high frequency, providing a turn-up-and-go service.
 The vehicle has a capacity of 56, is comfortable and has low floors to enable passengers to embark and disembark easily.
 The vehicle has been developed to allow autonomous operation in future.

-The new track is laid just 30cm within the road’s surface, minimising the need to relocate pipes and cables which is time-consuming and expensive.
-It achieves this by taking advantage of cutting-edge materials science, while still making use of standard rail parts to ensure ease of manufacturing.
+The new track is laid just 30cm within the road’s surface, minimising the need to relocate pipes and cables, which is time-consuming and expensive.
+It achieves this by leveraging cutting-edge materials science, while still utilising standard rail parts to ensure ease of manufacture.

 Research, development and testing

-Plans for the first route are under development, and will connect major employment and education sites with the city centre and integrate with the bus and railway stations.
-Coventry Very Light Rail will form part of the wider public transport network and connect with existing buses.
+Plans for the first route are under development and will connect significant employment and education sites with the city centre, integrating with the bus and railway stations.
+Coventry Very Light Rail will form part of the wider public transport network, connecting with existing buses.
 The long-term vision for Coventry Very Light Rail is to develop an integrated transport solution which may be commercially available to other cities across the UK and globally.

 Work to deliver the scheme is well underway and falls into four main areas: